Stad Municipality

-The Stad Ship Tunnel is a planned canal and tunnel to bypass the Stad peninsula in Stad Municipality in Vestland county, Norway.
-When built it will be the first full-size ship tunnel in the world and will allow boats to avoid traveling around the Stad peninsula—a particularly dangerous sea route.
+The Stad Ship Tunnel is a planned canal and tunnel to bypass the Stad peninsula in Stad Municipality.
+When built it will be the first full-size ship tunnel in the world and will allow boats to avoid traveling around the Stad peninsula which is a particularly dangerous sea route.

 General information

 The municipality of Stad was established on 1 January 2020 when Selje Municipality, Eid Municipality, and the Bryggja area of Vågsøy Municipality were merged to form one large municipality.